 Hannah Goodrow: President & Honey Bees

-I have been gardening for close to ten years and have enjoyed being a member of various community gardens in central Massachusetts and New Hampshire’s Seacoast.
-I’ve worked as a foreman on an organic meat and vegetable farm and helped high school students to develop a composting and organic gardening program on their school grounds.
-I am a student of permaculture design and enjoy seed saving and cultivating my own flowers, herbs, and vegetables.
-I look forward to introducing beehives into the Rollinsford garden with the help of my beekeeper husband and increasing the garden’s biodiversity for the benefit of gardeners, resident wildlife, and the local community.
+I have been gardening for over 12 years and have enjoyed being a member of various community gardens in central Massachusetts and New Hampshire’s Seacoast.
+I am a New Hampshire Master Gardener in my internship year, and experiment with permaculture on my own little Rollinsford homestead.
+I’ve worked as a foreman on an organic meat and vegetable farm and have collaborated with high school students as part of a composting and organic gardening program.
+I enjoy seed saving and cultivating my own flowers, herbs, and vegetables.

 Michele Small: Secretary, Treasurer & Garden Manager